algolia/jekyll-algolia/docs-src/src/blog.md

 ### Including the InstantSearch.js library

-The first lines will include the [InstantSearch.js][5] library as well as minimal styling, directlt from the jsDeliver CDN.
+The first lines will include the [InstantSearch.js][5] library as well as minimal styling, directly from the jsDeliver CDN.
 Those files are also available through [Yarn][6]/[NPM][7] if you need them locally.

 ### Instanciating the library